chapm250/population_search/simple_search/src/simple_search/docs/Population-search.md

 Finally, after Friday in class, we realized where we were really going wrong was because we had no mutation implemented, we just had pure crossover.

+So we implmented the same mutation we used in hill climber which would randomly flip 0-3 bits. we implemented the mutation into the crossover methods. so the parents would crossover to make a child, then the child would be mutated before being added into the new population.

+Finally, we got our population to stop converging, however it was not climbing super well, some new populations would be worse than the older populations.

+We struggled with this for awhile, then fixed it, when we made a change where we kept the top 2 parents from a previous generation to the next generation.
+So it would almost be a completely new generation, but would also have 2 veterans.

+Then, we finally started getting good results, from both uniform-crossover and two-point crossover.

+We ran data with our 2 crossover methods and then also our 2 methods of selecting parents: tournament select, and taking the best half.
+We also included data from random-search, and our hill-climber from last lab.